 There is no one form of investigation that is likely to find the link.
 The defense team must use whatever investigative methods are available—interviews, depositions, school records, counseling and therapy records, medical records, etc. And the defense team should constantly re-evaluate its ideas about the link as its investigation provides new information, new clues.

 Multiple-Accuser Cases Can be Won

 I won that first trial with multiple accusers.
 My client was acquitted of all charges.
 It can be done.

-If you or someone you love is facing multiple accusers, please give us a call today.
+If you or someone you love is facing multiple accusers, please contact us today at 206.202.1633 or firstname.lastname@example.org.
 At the Marshall Defense Firm, defense of those accused of sex offenses is at the heart of our work.
 We provide strong defense for these high-stakes cases.
 To learn more about what we do and the clients we’ve helped, click here.